Nuklai/nuklaivm/README.md

 ## Overview

-`nuklaivm` takes inspiration from [morpheusvm](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm) and [tokenvm](https://github.com/ava-labs/hypersdk/tree/main/examples/tokenvm) and implements the functionality of both of these VMs.
-In addition, `nuklaivm` also adds additional functionality such as staking native token `NAI`, has an emission balancer that keeps track of total supply of NAI, max supply of NAI, staking rewards per block and the emission address to direct 50% of all fees to.
+`nuklaivm` takes inspiration from [morpheusvm](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm) implements the functionality of this VM.
+In addition, `nuklaivm` also adds additional functionality such as token functionalities(fungible, non-fungible and fraction) and staking native token `NAI`, has an emission balancer that keeps track of total supply of NAI, max supply of NAI, staking rewards per block and the emission address to direct 50% of all fees to.